• Skip to primary navigation

 • Crush the cookies in a food processor or with a gallon bag and rolling pin.

-• Place the cookie balls an inch apart on a baking sheet lined with parchment or wax paper.
+• Place the cookie balls on a baking sheet lined with parchment paper.
 Chill the truffles in the freezer for 10 minutes.

 • Add the chocolate chips and coconut oil to a small bowl.
-Heat it up for 15-second intervals, stirring in between, until most of the chocolate has melted.
+Heat it up at 15-second intervals, stirring in between, until most of the chocolate has melted.
 Stir the chocolate until it’s fully melted and smooth.

 • If you’re adding sprinkles, immediately drop a few on top of each truffle before the chocolate sets.
 If you’re using icing, let the chocolate set before adding the icing.